AmineHammami17/BestLocation/README.md

 Update Position: Update the position of a certain user in real time.

-Screenshots 📸

 Technologies ⚙️

 Android (Java)

 Google Maps API 🌍

 SMS Permissions 📱

 Installation 🔧

 Clone this repository

 Set up a Google Maps API Key

 Set up a Mock API

 Build and run the app on an Android device

 Permissions 🔑

 SEND_SMS: To send SMS with location

 RECEIVE_SMS: To receive location-based SMS

-ACCESS_FINE_LOCATION: For precise location tracking License 📝
+ACCESS_FINE_LOCATION: For precise location tracking
-This project is licensed under the MIT License - see the LICENSE.md file for details.

 Let’s Get Connected! 🌐

 If you have any questions or suggestions, feel free to reach out or contribute to this project!